|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Get your SDS binders, centers and more from Safety Emporium.

-Do not confuse this term with metathesis which is complete unrelated.
+Do not confuse this term with metathesis which is completely unrelated.

 Metastatic cancers usually indicate a malignant primary cancer, one that is life-threatening and possibly incurable.
 The metastic tumor cells are generally like those at the original tumor site and can indicate the original site where the cancer first developed in the body.